-The National Institute of Water and Atmospheric Research has been commissioned by the Statistics New Zealand to estimate eleven components of the national and regional water balance of New Zealand for each of the sixteen years from 1 July 1994 to 30 June 2010.
+The National Institute of Water and Atmospheric Research (NIWA) was commissioned by Statistics New Zealand to estimate eleven components of the national and regional water balance of New Zealand for each of the sixteen years from 1 July 1994 to 30 June 2010.

-The resulting accounts capture the broad temporal and regional variability of water movement and storage in New Zealand.
+The studies resulting accounts capture the broad temporal and regional variability of water movement and storage in New Zealand.
 They show that precipitation is the dominant component, and that, when taken together, river flow to the sea and evapotranspiration accounts for most of this precipitation.
 The use of water for hydrogenation is a significant component of the national accounts, but it should be noted that this is a non-consumptive use, and that the water has been counted each time it is used for hydrogenation.
 By comparison, inter-regional flows and the various net changes in storage are relatively small at the annual-national scale.

-Although outside the scope of this project, two outstanding issues remain: to integrate changes in groundwater storage with these surface water accounts, and to obtain data on water use and link it to these accounts.
-Research in the Waterscape research programme funded by the Ministry of Science and Innovation, will make contributions to both issues, but coordinated input from many other parties is needed to address these two outstanding issues adequately,
+Although outside the scope of this study, two outstanding issues remain: to integrate changes in groundwater storage with these surface water accounts, and to obtain data on water use and link it to these accounts.
+Research in the Waterscape research programme funded by the Ministry of Science and Innovation, will make contributions to both issues, but coordinated input from many other parties is needed to address these two outstanding issues adequately.